MonashMath/SCI1022/Unix-CLI.md

 > 1. Make a directory `test` with a subdirectory `test_child`, then rename the latter as `test_descendent`.
 > 2. Copy all the files in `txt_files`, *with* directory, into `test`.
 > 3. Copy all the files in `txt_files`, *without* directory, into `test_descendent`.
-> 4. Execute `tree` with the `test` folder as an argument to confirm that the result is as expected.
-> 5. Remove `test` and everything in it using a single command.
+> 4. Remove `test` and everything in it using a single command.
 ----

 ## 1.4.
 File and directory permissions